lizbradley/cscibox/README.md

 CScience is a project to aid geologists and other scientists working with ice and sediment cores in collating, manipulating, and interpreting data derived from those cores.

-In development, this project depends on the following packages:
+In development, this project depends on the following packages.
+Installing them in this order will likely reduce your unhappiness:

 Python 2.7